 Façade louvers installed at Organo Naandi, Hyderabad, designed by FHD Consultants

 Today, when the buildings are becoming iconic, interactive façades act as a value add, both aesthetically and commercially, specifically in retail architecture, says Ar.
 Chitalwala.
 Media façades allow correspondence by means of technology onto a façade as advanced media, and media architecture represents the social, cultural and financial ramifications of these façades for the instant environment, states Kamil.
 Interactive façades are devised through LED’s.
 They are presently fit for yielding 135 lumens/watt so they are energy productive.
-They have long lifetime – 50,000 hours or increasingly if legitimately designed, notes Kamil.
+They have a long lifetime – 50,000 hours or increasingly if legitimately designed, notes Kamil.
 With LEDs, one can coordinate the light where it is needed.
-No light is squandered and gives rise to excellent colour rendering.
-Moreover, LED’s don’t wash out hues like other light sources, for example, fluorescents, making them ideal for presentations and retail applications.
+No light is squandered which gives rise to excellent colour rendering.
+Moreover, LEDs don’t wash out hues like other light sources, for example, fluorescents, making them ideal for presentations and retail applications.

 Limitations Of Media/ Interactive Facades:

 The limitations of interactive façades are that they leave less scope for creativity aspect and it is left being monotonous and sometimes dull, note Ar.
 Chitalwala, Ar.
 Mehta and Ar.
 Suraj.
 Since most of the interactive façades are based on lighting systems, this technology is used on the exterior surfaces and generally targeted for viewers outside the building, says Ar.
 Gor.
-With the installation of interactive systems, most of the building façades typically will have the same façade dictated and certain plans that prevent any creativity, dynamism and spatial quality within and out of the project.
+With the installation of interactive systems, most of the building façades typically will have the same façade dictated and certain plans that prevent any creativity, dynamism and spatial quality within and outside of the project.
 The connection between the interior and exterior of the building is not created.

 In media façades, LEDs are costly for starting expense and they must be provided with the right voltage and current at a steady stream, notes Kamil.
 The customary LED screens, especially in huge sizes, have gigantic ecological results that keep them from being deployed as building façades.
-They produce a huge amount of warmth that can’t be dispersed without the utilisation of air-conditioners and don’t permit the free flow of air and light from outside to inside, thus affecting the indoor condition and aesthetics.
+They produce a huge amount of warmth that can’t be dispersed without the utilisation of air-conditioners and don’t permit the free flow of air and light from outside to inside, thus affecting indoor conditions and aesthetics.

 Retractable sails on glass dome at Gardens by the Bay, Singapore (Automated façades)

 Other disadvantages are light scattering and light pollution.
-Light scatterings that can annoy people on shining into houses.
+Light scatterings can annoy people on shining into houses.
 There is also a waste of electrical power.
 Light pollution, also known as photo pollution, (the presence of anthropogenic and artificial light in the night environment) is worsened by excessive, misdirected or obtrusive use of light.

 Important Tools For Creating Future Facades

 The use of new and efficient tools such as Building Information Modelling (BIM) is remodelling the process of architectural design, says Ar.
 Dikshit.
 It integrates the design and technical data of the building on a single platform.
 Through this process, we actually perceive the entire building.
-It provides efficiency in productivity and time saving, which makes a combination of visual and geometric reasoning.
+It provides efficiency in productivity and time-saving, which makes a combination of visual and geometric reasoning.

 Ar Suraj agrees that BIM is the future of architectural design.
 According to Ar.
-Chitalwala, investing in technologies like BIM allows designers distil options down to a set of criteria that meet the aesthetic ambitions and tactical requirements, ensuring that these are met with optimised environmental parameters.
+Chitalwala, investing in technologies like BIM allows designers to distil options down to a set of criteria that meet the aesthetic ambitions and tactical requirements, ensuring that these are met with optimised environmental parameters.
 Ar.
 Suraj too opines that the tool BIM enables designers to explore the building form real-time and derive key insights into the thermal, daylight and solar performance, informing decisions pertaining to the building orientation, solar shading, glazing, etc. thus, saving cost, mitigating error and increasing efficiency.
-The model can be analysed for structural loading, MEP clashes and contains all material specifications with their actual quantity estimates.
+The model can be analysed for structural loading, and MEP clashes and contains all material specifications with their actual quantity estimates.

-With Additive Manufacturing (AM) method used in this system, the amount of waste generated can be brought down significantly with the use of precise quantities and specific geometries.
+With the Additive Manufacturing (AM) method used in this system, the amount of waste generated can be brought down significantly with the use of precise quantities and specific geometries.
 Also, it is a much faster method than conventional ones, but the usage has been limited due to the high budget required.
 With attempts being made to bring down the costs, it can really be a boon to the industry.